c-cube/moonpool/dev/moonpool/_doc-dir/README.md

 This works for OCaml >= 4.08.
 - On OCaml 4.xx, there are no domains, so this is just a library for regular thread pools with not actual parallelism (except for threads that call C code that releases the runtime lock, that is).
+    C calls that do release the runtime lock (e.g. to call [Z3](https://github.com/Z3Prover/z3), hash a file, etc.) will still run in parallel.
 - on OCaml 5.xx, there is a fixed pool of domains (using the recommended domain count).
-    These domains do not do much by themselves, but we schedule new threads on them, and group threads from each domain into pools.
+    These domains do not do much by themselves, but we schedule new threads on them, and form pools of threads that contain threads from each domain.
-    Each domain might thus have multiple threads that belong to distinct pools (and several threads from the same pool, too — this is useful for threads blocking on IO).
+    Each domain might thus have multiple threads that belong to distinct pools (and several threads from the same pool, too — this is useful for threads blocking on IO); Each pool will have threads running on distinct domains, which enables parallelism.

     A useful analogy is that each domain is a bit like a CPU core, and `Thread.t` is a logical thread running on a core.
     Multiple threads have to share a single core and do not run in parallel on it[^2].